-JMCS will employ and retain certificated staff that hold the appropriate Commission on Teacher Credentialing certificates, permits, or other documents required for the certificated assignment.
-JMCS may use local assignment options authorized in statute and regulations for the purpose of legally assigning certificated staff.
-Additionally, teachers instructing English learners must possess a Cross-cultural Language and Academic Development (CLAD) certificate or equivalent.
+JMCS will employ and retain teachers that hold California K-12 teaching certificates, permits, or other documents issued by the Commission on Teacher Credentialing, and have experience commensurate with the applicable job specifications.
 Each student will be assigned to a teacher of record who is responsible for overseeing the student's academic progress and who will monitor all grading and matriculation decisions.
 JMCS may also employ or retain non-certificated instructional support staff in any case where a prospective staff member has an appropriate mix of subject matter expertise, professional experience, and the demonstrated capacity to work successfully in an instructional support capacity.
 Instructional support staff will not serve as the teacher of record for individual pupils and may not assign grades or approve student work assignments without the approval of the teacher of record, except in non-core, non-college preparatory courses and activities.
+All non-instructional staff will possess experience and expertise appropriate for their position with the school required by law.